 For Hong Kong only: The contents of this document have not been reviewed by any regulatory authority in Hong Kong.
 You are advised to exercise caution in relation to the offer of any funds mentioned in it.
 If you are in any doubt about any of the contents of this document, you should obtain independent professional advice.
-Shares, units or other interests in the funds mentioned in this document may only be offered or sold in Hong Kong to persons who are "professional investors" as defined in the Securities and Futures Ordinance ("Ordinance") and any rules made under the Ordinance - or in circumstances which are permitted under the Companies (Winding Up and Miscellaneous Provisions) Ordinance.
+Shares, units or other interests in the funds mentioned in this document may only be offered or sold in Hong Kong to persons who are "professional advice.
+Shares, units or other interests which are permitted under the Companies (Winding Up and Miscellaneous Provisions) Ordinance.
 In addition, distribution of this document in Hong Kong is restricted.
-It may not be issued or possessed for the purposes of issue, whether in Hong Kong or elsewhere, and shares, units or other interests in the funds mentioned may not be disposed of to any person unless such person is a "professional investor" as defined in the Ordinance and any rules made under the Ordinance or as otherwise may be permitted under the Hong Kong law.
+It may not be issued or possessed for the purposes of issue, whether in Hong Kong or elsewhere, and shares, units or other interests in the funds mentioned in the Ordinance and any rules made under the Ordinance are or permitted under Hong Kong law.